mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 - A single Debugger Server can only be connected to one training process.
 - The debugger does not support distributed training scenarios.
 - The debugger does not support multi-graph training scenarios.
+- The debugger does not support inference scenarios.
 - When too many `Watch Points` are set, the system may run out of memory.
 - Debugger cannot get the initialization parameters of the neural network based on Davinci device.
 - For GPU environment, only the parameter nodes that meet the conditions can be compared with the results of themselves in the previous step: the node executed with the `Next Node` and `Continue to`, and the parameter nodes as the input of the `Watch Points`.
 Otherwise, `Compare with Previous Step` cannot be used.